stephnan/boodle/doc/index.md

 savings, categories, aims, funds, etc.) has its own set of events, subscriptions and views.

-This not only makes the code easier to understand, it also lets me focus on what a panel should do instead of how.
+This not only makes the code easier to understand, it also lets me focus on *what* a panel should do instead of *how*.

 I also tried to isolate page components as much as possible.
 The rule of thumb
 is: if there is a subscription involved, that is a component I can *inject*